Super Bowl XX: Fourth quarter

-McMahon, who completed 12 out of 20 passes for 256 yards, became the first quarterback in a Super Bowl to score 2 rushing touchdowns.
-Bears receiver Willie Gault finished the game with 129 receiving yards on just 4 receptions, an average of 32.3 yards per catch.
-He also returned 4 kickoffs for 49 yards.
-Suhey had 11 carries for 52 yards and a touchdown, and caught a pass for 24 yards.
+McMahon, who completed 12 out of 20 passes for 256 yards, became the first quarterback to score two rushing touchdowns in the Super Bowl.
+Gault finished the game with 129 receiving yards on just 4 receptions, an average of 32.3 yards per catch.
+He also gained 49 yards on four kickoff returns.
+The Patriots had the opening kickoff, two on scores and the last a free kick following the safety.
+Suhey had 11 carries for 52 yards rushing and a touchdown, and caught a pass for 24 yards.
 Singletary tied a Super Bowl record with 2 fumble recoveries.

-Eason became the first Super Bowl starting quarterback to fail to complete a pass, going 0 for 6 attempts.
-Grogan completed 17 out of 30 passes for 177 yards and 1 touchdown, with 2 interceptions.
+Eason became the first Super Bowl starting quarterback without a pass completion, finishing 0 for 6 with no interceptions.
+Grogan completed 17 out of 30 passes for 177 yards, one touchdown, and two interceptions.
 Although fullback Tony Collins was the Patriots' leading rusher, he was limited to just 4 yards on 3 carries, and caught 2 passes for 19 yards.
-New England receiver Stephen Starring returned 7 kickoffs for 153 yards and caught 2 passes for 39 yards.
+New England receiver wide Stephen Starring returned 7 kickoffs for 153 yards and caught 2 passes for 39 yards.
 The Patriots, as a team, only recorded 123 total offensive yards, the second-lowest total in Super Bowl history.